-- Continue to improve and test processes to ensure they are free from gender bias, and encourage hiring managers to review diverse slates of candidates. - Continue to set industry specific long-term targets to ensure we are striving to a more equitable and diverse workforce that represents the communities in which we operate. - Continue to set maximum level of acceptable attrition to retain under-represented talent and monitor.
-Understand attrition trends by gender to determine support required. - Focus on developing and promoting female employees from within the organization, both through participation in globally-led development programmes, as well as UK-specific talent development initiatives.
-Which in turn enables strategic target of achieving gender balance across all management levels. - Continue to support modern working in order to attract and retain females at all levels.
+- Continue to evolve approach in creating a more gender balanced leadership pipeline for CL5 roles and ERM's 'Path to Partner Programme'. - Continue to improve and test processes to ensure they are free from gender bias and encourage hiring managers to review a diverse range of candidates, ensuring representation across hiring panels where possible. - Structured skills and competency-based interview training for hiring managers rolled out globally, with a strong focus on the impact of unconscious bias. - Continue to set industry specific long-term targets to ensure we are striving to achieve a more equitable and diverse workforce that represents the communities in which we operate. - Continue to set maximum levels of acceptable attrition to retain under-represented talent Understand attrition trends by gender to determine support required. - Focus on developing and promoting female employees from within the organization, both through participation in globally-led development programmes, as well as UK-specific talent development initiatives.
+Which in turn enables a strategic target of achieving gender balance across all management levels. - Continue to support and promote modern working practices in order to attract and retain females at all levels.
 Examples are to continue to support, advertise and empower through our employee resource groups (ERGs).
-We will ensure that we remain equitable providing tools the multi-generational workforce will find relevant such as menopause support and flexible working practices. - Maintain our keen focus on balance during each pay review and address any gaps, as required. - Implement diverse interview panels where possible.
+We will ensure that we remain equitable by providing tools that the multi-generational workforce will find relevant such as menopause support. - Continue to develop ERM's reward infrastructure, using externally sourced salary benchmarking data to ensure continued fair and equitable pay across roles and levels. - Maintain our keen focus on balance during each pay review and address any gaps, as required.